 Another issue with manufactured foods is what they are doing to them to replace the natural nutrition-if there was much in the original ingredients to begin with-that is inevitably destroyed during processing.
 As discussed in the article by Dr. Becker, many of these artificially added “nutrients” are sourced from China.
 Not because they are healthy or superior in nutrition, but because they are cheaper.

-One ingredient that is all too common in manufactured animal feed of just about any variety-bird, cat, dog, horse, hamster, and the list goes on-is the toxic menadione.
-Here is a well-written and referenced article on menadione, and Here is an article by avian nutrition expert Sally Blanchard on menadione in parrot foods.
+One ingredient that is all too common in manufactured animal feed is the toxic menadione.
+Here is a well-written and referenced article on menadione.
+While it references menadione in dog food, you will find it in MANY other companion animal diets.
 After reading this information, ask yourself if this liver toxin belongs in your companion’s food bowl.

 Years ago, we fed our cats a commercial kibbled food.
 After buying a new bag, the cats – all six of them – began to vomit violently.
 We were instructed by our veterinarian to prepare a bland diet of boiled chicken and rice.
 The cats all recovered after a couple days, and I contacted the manufacturer, who was apologetic and immediately sent a coupon for a free bag.
 The woman I spoke with told me that the machine that dispensed the “supplements” had malfunctioned and in “a few bags” added too much of the supplements.
 Many of these “nutrients” are toxic at above the recommended amounts, thus the voilent vomiting as the cats’ bodies tried to purge the toxins.
 Please note, there was no recall instituted on this product.

-This is why we don’t feed pellets.
-We feel there are natural food sources that offer superior nutrition.
+This is why we don’t feed pellets or any commercial animal-feed-grade foods here.
+We feel there are natural food sources that offer superior nutrition as well as better food safety.
 But be aware – it’s not cheap, nor is it easy.
 You can’t defrost a spoonful of frozen “mixed vegetables” (typically corn, peas, green beans and diced carrots) and call that a “complete” diet for a parrot.
-Please check out “Chapter Two, The How.”
+For more information on how to give your parrot a healthy, nutritious diet, please check out “Chapter Two, The How.”